frankaemika/docs/source/franka_matlab/index.rst

 Franka MATLAB® Toolbox contains a set of libraries and tools for exposing the Franka Robot to the Mathworks ecosystem with the:

-* ``Simulink Franka Library``, a set of simulink blocks interfacing the Franka Emika Robot through automatic C++ code gen with Simulink Coder, for rapid-prototyping of robot control algorithms.
+* ``Simulink Franka Library``, a set of simulink blocks interfacing the Franka Robot through automatic C++ code gen with Simulink Coder, for rapid-prototyping of robot control algorithms.

 .. figure:: _static/simulink_library_browser.png
     :align: center
     :figclass: align-center

-    Simulink Library for rapid-prototyping of controllers for the Franka Robotics robot.
+    Simulink Library for rapid-prototyping of controllers for the Franka robot.

 * ``Matlab Franka Library``, a set of matlab functions for reading the current robot state and applying some simple open loop motion commands.